mcyph/speedysvc/README.rst

 port can be either an integer or bytes for the shared memory server, it's normally best to keep this as a number, to allow compatibility with network sockets.

+A management interface (by default on 127.0.0.1:5000) can allow viewing each service's status as defined in the .ini file, and view memory/io/cpu usage over time, as well as stdout/stderr logs.

 ==============================
 License